tdemin16/one-shui/README.md

 ```
 This step will generate a model in which the forget set was never part of the training data while accounting for the noise introduced by the unlearning algorithm.

-To compute the membership inference attack is sufficient to run `low_cost_mia.py`:
+To compute the membership inference attack, it is sufficient to run `low_cost_mia.py`:
 ```bash
 python low_cost_mia.py --dataset celebahq --num_identities 20
 ```

-> Note: adjust shadow models dir, checkpoints dir and target methods directly in `low_cost_mia.py`
+> Note: adjust shadow models dir, checkpoints dir, and target methods directly in `low_cost_mia.py`

 ## Acknowledgements
 We acknowledge the CINECA award under the ISCRA initiative for the availability of high-performance computing resources and support.
 E.R. and M.M. are supported by the MUR PNRR project FAIR - Future AI Research (PE00000013), funded by NextGeneration EU.
 E.R. is also supported by the EU projects AI4TRUST (No.101070190) and ELIAS (No.01120237) and the PRIN project LEGO-AI (Prot.2020TA3K9N).
 T.D.M. is funded by NextGeneration EU.
 This work has been supported by the French National Research Agency (ANR) with the ANR-20-CE23-0027.